dk14/wolfram-mega/docs/dsl.md

 > "Discreet" misspelled on purpose

-Discreet outputs `OfferModel`, which matching engine turns into `OfferTerms`.
+Discreet🌿 outputs `OfferModel`, which matching engine turns into `OfferTerms`.

-The language is super-easy and embedded into TypeScript.
+The language🌿 is super-easy and embedded into TypeScript.

-Discreet rooted in modern quantitative finance and renders to a tree of binary options, thus allowing expression of **arbitrary financial contracts**.
+Discreet🌿 rooted in modern quantitative finance and renders to a tree of binary options, thus allowing expression of **arbitrary financial contracts**.

-Discreet is typesafe.
+Discreet🌿 is typesafe.
 It provides checks and restrictions allowing traders to eliminate known types of redundancies in contracts ("perfect hedges"), thus maximising trading liquidity - you only collaterize what's necceessary.

 ## Example